About

 Built by someone who's run the desk.

 I'm Max Hazell.
-I came up through hands-on IT support and into IT Operations management, and I currently run an IT operations team supporting around 450 users in a complex engineering environment.
-I still work in real IT operations — this isn't advice from someone who left the desk a decade ago.
+I came up through hands-on IT support and into IT Operations management, and I run IT operations day-to-day for a mid-sized engineering business — this isn't theory recycled from a framework, it's the same work I do every week.

-My work covers the full breadth of an internal IT service:
+My work covers the full breadth of an internal IT service — including leading a device refresh of 538 laptops alongside business-as-usual support:

 Service desk operations and service performance